-A detailed analysis and discussion of the expected economic effects of each alternative for the proposed action is included in Chapter 4.
-The following discussion summarizes the expected economic effects of the preferred alternative for the action.
+A detailed analysis and discussion of the expected economic effects of each alternative for all proposed actions is included in Chapter 4.
+The following discussion summarizes the expected economic effects of the preferred alternatives for each action.
+To be completed